PDF lesson plan

 Blend sunset colours and add striking silhouettes to produce unique compositions with this printing KS2 lesson plan…

-Two-and-half million years ago, our ancestors set up homes among the grassland environments that nurtured evolution, and some psychologists believe we find these landscapes appealing today because we subconsciously recognise them as our birthplace.
+We recognise the savannah landscapes of East Africa as the cradle of human life.
+Two and a half million years ago, our ancestors set up homes among the grassland environments that nurtured evolution.
+Some psychologists believe these landscapes appeal today because we subconsciously recognise them as our birthplace.

 Children are instinctively drawn to images of savannahs.
-They’ll be intrigued to learn about their deep-rooted connections with them, and in this lesson the landscapes will inspire them to create a collection of colourful prints based on silhouetted shapes of African wildlife.
+They’ll be intrigued to learn about their deep-rooted connections with them.
+In this lesson the landscapes will inspire them to create a collection of colourful prints based on silhouetted shapes of African wildlife.

 - Develop an understanding of the principles of printmaking

 - Use rollers to smoothly blend two colours